 NATIONAL CANNABIS AWARENESS MONTH | April

+National Cannabis Awareness Month is observed annually in April.
 The cannabis plant has been a constant companion of the human race for more than 10,000 years.
-With its rich history of medicinal, spiritual and practical usage, cannabis is an incredibly complex botanical compound that provides for boundless, revolutionary and humanitarian opportunities.
-National Cannabis Awareness Month seeks to shine a light on the legendary lessons, as well as, the vast untapped potential of the genus cannabis plant.
+With its rich history of medicinal, spiritual, and practical usage, cannabis is an incredibly complex botanical compound that provides boundless, revolutionary, and humanitarian opportunities.
+National Cannabis Awareness Month seeks to shine a light on the legendary lessons and the vast untapped potential of the genus cannabis plant.

-Education and awareness of the incredible potential of this complex botanical compound, with better health options, are very important to the founders of National Cannabis Awareness Month.
+Education and awareness of the incredible potential of this complex botanical compound, with better health options, are very important to the founders of Cannabis Awareness Month.

 HOW TO OBSERVE #CannabisAwarenessMonth

-Do some research and learn about the potential of Cannabis.
-Share your knowledge on social media using #CannabisAwarenessMonth.
+- Do some research and learn about the potential of cannabis.